The Davistown Museum

 Revolution

-A fine example of a complex beading plane by one of colonial America's most important planemakers.
-DATM (Nelson 1999)
+This is a fine example of a complex beading plane by one of colonial America's most important planemakers.
+DATM (Nelson 1999) lists

 Page 1 of 1